straightdave/eps/README.md

 EPS-Render $text -safe -binding @{ name = "dave" }
 ```

-_NOTE:_
-The sample above is just for current version.
-It has much space to improve.

 ### More examples and notes
 + any result from a ```<% %>``` pair will be placed at the top